 Auto equity loans and auto title loans are very similar.
 So similar, in fact, that some lenders use them interchangeably.
 Both are quick financing solutions that allow you to borrow against the value of your car.
 You don’t need to have good credit to qualify for either, and your lender can repossess your car if you’re unable to make payments.

-Not sure if an auto equity loan is right for you?
-Weigh the benefits and drawbacks to help you decide.
+Not sure if a car equity loan is right for you?
+Weigh the pros and cons to help you decide.

 - It’s easy to qualify.
-Most auto equity loan providers accept poor-credit borrowers since you’re putting up collateral.
+Most car equity loan providers accept poor-credit borrowers since you’re putting up collateral.

 - You don’t need to fully own your car.
-You can still get an auto equity loan even if you haven’t fully paid off your car loan.
+You can still get a car equity loan even if you haven’t fully paid off your car loan.

 - Longer loan terms than other bad-credit options.
 Longer terms can give you more affordable repayments than you’d have with a short-term loan, making it less of a risk that you’ll default.
 However, you’ll pay more in interest in the long run.

 - You could lose your car.
-If you rely on your car to get to work or school on a regular basis, taking out an auto equity loan might not be worth the risk.
+If you rely on your car to get to work or school on a regular basis, taking out a car equity loan might not be worth the risk if you’re not able to make your payments.

 Should I consider refinancing?